 For the 14th consecutive year, Working Mother magazine has included Accenture in the “100 Best Companies for Working Mothers,” including us in the top 10.

 Building a family requires a different approach to how a professional manages everyday life and Accenture recognises this by providing parents with the Maternity Returners Programme.
 This programme helps ease the transition back into the workforce by providing career guidance and support for finding ideal re-entry roles.

 In addition, Accenture recognises the unique needs of professionals in the workplace by providing flexible work arrangements and a range of work/life programmes that encourage balance between work and personal priorities.

 Learn more about we provide a progressive workplace that supports a variety of modern lifestyles.

 In the Developing High Performing Women course, for example, female role models help managers evaluate requirements to reach the next stage in their careers.
-To date, more than 1,800 women have participated in the program.
+To date, more than 1,800 women have participated in the programme.

 Through these offerings, we help women expand their expertise, build their confidence and provide roadmaps for successful careers and for positioning themselves in the right roles.